"This Was Bachelor in Paradise at Its Best": Sharleen Joynt on Episode 10

 I’ve mentioned before that I remember one of my many emotional moments while filming The Bachelor.
 I quickly realized that the more tearful I became, the more intent cameras were on following me (and of course, making matters worse by not giving me the privacy I sought).
 However, when I forced myself to stop the waterworks, they lost interest.
 On this front, it would serve Clay considerably to chill when it comes to sharing the beach with his ex, Angela.
 The man known for being a sweet, cuddly teddy bear is morphing into a very different, very jealous creature by the minute.
 Clay has repeatedly claimed to possess “no feelings” for Angela, yet has also repeatedly said it’s tough to watch her with other guys.
 I’m calling this like it is: If you are completely, indisputably sold on and over-the-moon with the person you’re with (a.k.a.
 Nicole), your ex and her actions shouldn’t matter.
 And let’s say there is a shade or two of grey involved; if they really were just friends, he’d want her happiness.
 You can’t be “just friends” and NOT want her to find someone else.

 But it’s the hypocrisy of Clay’s complaints regarding Angela that have been getting to me.
 Last night he said, “The fact that I’m subjected to her dating in front of me.
 It’s brutal.”
 Um, did he not come on Bachelor in Paradise first?
 Angela was always going to subjected to watching HIM date someone else because it’d be on her television screen.
 Further, HE was the one who did the breaking up.
 (It would have been way worse for her to watch him date others than the other way around—she wasn’t the one who wanted to end it!)
 Clay also said, “Watching my ex date other people… that’s not what I signed up for.
 Angela signed up for that.”
 Again, HE signed HER up for that by going on this show in the first place!
 The selfishness here is astounding.
 He also said, “It’s difficult because it’s literally placed in your face.
 There’s no way to escape it.”
 Is he not also dating Nicole right in front of Angela’s face?
 (You don’t hear her complaining about it.)
 Clay told Dylan, “It was a recent thing.
 It was only a few months ago.”
 You can’t have it both ways.
 In the first week Clay was quick to downplay the relationship and overstate how over it was.
 How quickly his tuned has changed.
 (Makes you reconsider the distrust Annaliese—Angela’s good friend—had for him that first week.)
-It’s clear that what Clay dishes, he can’t take.
+Another claim: “If I knew before Angela was going to be in Paradise, I wouldn’t be here,” said Clay.
+He had no issue subjecting his ex, the woman whose heart HE broke, to his escapades on this show, yet two can’t play at that game?
+On the whole, it’s clear that what Clay dishes, he can’t take.

 Things got somehow even less flattering for Clay when he pulled Angela aside to have a talk.
 It wasn’t completely clear, but was one of his actual issues the fact that Angela hadn’t gone to the gym with him?
 Talk about #firstworldproblems.
 (And if so, what the hell does that matter?
 I’ve worked out with Andy literally zero times ever.)
 More critically, Clay said that his and Angela’s “goals” hadn’t aligned, which is fine and dandy, until he shared that her goals are “to be a wife and mother,” but that he “wanted more.”
 Oh dude… stop.
 Anyone is within their right to not want a woman whose main priority is to become a wife and mother, but it would be smart (and a whole lot less judge-y sounding) to say you want something different, not “more.”
 And in that case, what the hell are you doing on Paradise, where the whole point is to “fall in love” and ostensibly meet the future mother of your children?
 While I think Clay meant for this conversation to question Angela’s motives for being there, it ended up working the other way around and made me all the more distrusting of Clay.